djipco/webmidi/website/api/classes/OutputChannel.md

 **Returns: ** OutputChannel<br />

 **Throws**:
-  * RangeError: The program value must be between 1 and 128.
+  * `RangeError` : The program value must be between 1 and 128.

 ### `.stopNote(...)`